 R2-2301348 Conditional inclusion of SBAS ID in posSIBs MediaTek Inc. CR Rel-17 38.331 17.3.0 3883 - A NR_pos-Core

-The change on Galileo is an essential correction in “NOTE 2: In the cases that gnss-ID indicates 'gps' or 'qzss', the iod refers to the NAV broadcast ephemeris (GPS L1 C/A or QZSS QZS-L1, respectively, in table GNSS to iod Bit String(11) relation in IE GNSS-NavigationModel).”
+The change on Galileo is an essential correction in “NOTE 2: In the cases that gnss-ID indicates 'gps', 'qzss', galileo, the iod refers to the specific broadcast ephemeris (GPS L1 C/A, QZSS L1 C/A, Galileo I/NAV, respectively, in table GNSS to iod Bit String(11) relation in IE GNSS-NavigationModel).”

 The change on Conditional presence of the tropospheric delay corrections for GNSS SSR Gridded Corrections is an essential correction.

-Proposal 7-1: The change on QZSS in NOTE2 is not essential, and the statement of “” is not essential as well.
+Proposal 7-1: The change on QZSS in NOTE2 is not essential, and the statement of “, where the troposphere delay correction is provided for one GNSS and valid for all other GNSSs” is not essential as well.